Binazirfarokhi/DOG-APP/README.md

 we need some semantic tags to start: like main ->section:
 They do not have any visual outside but they have the structure for html page to start we are going to use a mvp.css for our styleing as a framework for css

+defer will first load the whole html (DOM) and then load the JS. that's why we are adding defer. if  iam going to the have an eventlistener we need to see the dom first